 2. Gundam Cafe

 While Akihabara is known for maid cafes, there are other themed restaurants and cafes in Akihabara.
 For the certified Gundam otaku, what better way to relish the experience than to sink your teeth into the food and embrace the ambiance of Gundam Cafe.
 The price is around ¥1,000 per meal, which are named after Gundam characters, such as Char's Zaku Curry and Waldfeld’s Kitsune Udon, a recreation of the udon noodle soup he eats in the series.
-Meanwhile, cheese lovers will relish in the Gundam Stew, a gratin-style cream stew which is absolutely swimming in creamy cheese.
+Meanwhile, cheese lovers will relish in the Gundam Stew, a gratin-style cream stew that is absolutely swimming in creamy cheese.
 Akihabara's Gundam Cafe also serves cocktails and you can even snag a free themed coaster for each cocktail you order!

 3. AKB48 Cafe